 The term invective denotes speech or writing that attacks, insults, or denounces a person, topic, or institution.
-It involves the use of abusive and negative use of language.
-The tool of invective is generally employed in both poetry and prose to reiterate the significance of the deeply felt emotions of the writer.
+It involves the use of abusive and negative language.
+The tool of invective is generally employed in both poetry and prose, to reiterate the significance of the deeply felt emotions of the writer.

-1. An example of the manner of use of invective in prose can be witnessed through Shakespearean writing in The Tragedy of King Lear.
-Scene II of King Lear, in which Kent declares that Oswald is:
+An example of the manner of use of invective in prose can be witnessed through Shakespearean writing in The Tragedy of King Lear.
+In Act 2, Scene II of King Lear, Kent declares that Oswald is:

 “I cannot but conclude the bulk of your natives to be the most pernicious race of little odious vermin that nature ever suffered to crawl upon the surface of the earth.”

 Swift’s quote above highlights the use of some fascinating and impressive invective.

 The use of invective in poetry has its origins in Greece.
 However, it was popularly employed as a tool in poetry in Rome.
 Historically, poets have made use of the tool of invective so as to denounce or abuse political and public figures in a sardonic or satirical tone.
 In early times, writers found it convenient to anonymously publish their invectives.